-Q. How much time/energy does the successful nursing or radiology student devote to study?
+Q. How much time/energy does the successful nursing student devote to study?

-Q. Can I work for pay while in the nursing or radiology programs?
+Q. Can I work for pay while in the nursing programs?

 A. Some students work part time.
 We recommend that you plan to do most of your work for pay part-time, on weekends and on school vacation time.
 Students who are working full time have a very difficult time devoting enough time to their nursing studies.
 They sometimes regret not planning better.